nagendramishr/mini-rag-quickstart/README.md

 <img width="1013" alt="image" src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/710ce730-091d-46aa-9b72-426acc821b0c">

+If you do not see the function `AskQuestion`, than the deployment did not succeed ( or it is still uploading ).

 #### Configure the Azure Function

 Now that your function code has been deployed, you next need to configure it so that it knows about your **CosmosDB** and **OpenAI** endpoints.